advancedresearch/advancedresearch.github.io/primbix/primbix-research.md

 ### Minimum primbix with value 24

-The minimum primbix with value 22 was found using same technique as 21:
+The minimum primbix with value 24 was found using same technique as 21:

 n = 7, [2, 3, 5, 7, 11, 17, 23]

+### Minimum primbix with value 25

+The minimum primbix with value 25 was found using the same technique as 21:

+n = 9, [2, 3, 5, 7, 11, 17, 23, 37, 41]

 ### Current research

-The minimum primbix with value 25 is above 656 132 906 468 552 867 and less or equal to 5 115 750 284 273 141 999 (which has primbix value 25).
+The minimum primbix with value 26 is above 5 115 750 284 273 141 999 and less or equal to _ (which has primbix value 26).

-Using the minimum primbix 23, one can use the technique developed by [theoretical research](./theoretical-research.md) to prove that 5 115 750 284 273 141 999 is the correct number, if one can verify that no lower minimum primbix exists using any of the `n` primbixes with value 1:
+Using the minimum primbix 24, one can use the technique developed by [theoretical research](./theoretical-research.md) to prove that _ is the correct number, if one can verify that no lower minimum primbix exists using any of the `n` primbixes with value 1:

-n = 9, [2, 3, 5, 7, 11, 17, 23, 37, 41]
+n = _

 At the moment, this has been verified up to:

-n = 8, [2, 3, 5, 7, 11, 17, 23, 37]
+n = _

 ### Exhaustive search